-Teachers and Staff There were multiple staff meetings where the following were discussed - LCAP goals, metrics, school budgets; Annual Surveys for students, parents, and staff; CA Dashboard results; the monitoring of program implementation for LCAP metrics and outcomes; budget and staffing needs related to LCAP.
-The teachers and staff discussed and supported continuing LCAP goals for the upcoming year.
-The teachers and staff provided consultation opportunities and feedback on the new LCAP.
-The actions below were agreed upon by the teachers and staff to continue with adjustments to their implementation: Action 1.1: English Learners support staff, interventions, and materials.
-Action 1.2: All academic interventions and program materials.
-Action 1.3: Tutoring and supports for students.
-Action 1.4: Counseling students towards graduation and materials.
-Action 1.5: Student activities that increase learning efforts.
-Action 1.7: Title 1 - Intervention programs and personnel to support students.
-Action 1.8: Professional Development for English Learners.
-Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students.
-Action 2.2: Professional development addressing English Learners, low income and foster youth students.
-Action 2.4: Support for Standards-based Curriculum and Instruction.
-Principals / Administrators The administrators and principals held multiple meetings throughout the school year regarding the following: Annual Survey windows and implementation; preparations for Mid-Year LCAP expenses, goals and action profess, and narrative responses; CSI Plan and SMART goal aligned to increases the graduation rate via tutoring; reviewed SARC report data tables; LCAP budget information shared; discussed new LCAP 24-27 sections like the BOP, Plan Summary, Engaging Educational Partners, Goals, Actions, Increased and Improved Services, Action tables, and new this year is an action that align to DA which is student groups in red; the team discussed the process to obtain Educational Partner input on the LCAP - students, staff, PAC,
+Educational Partner(s) Process for Engagement opportunities for social-emotional site activities like mindfulness.
+5/10/24 - Staff Meeting = Discussed Draft LCAP and NWEA Goals; community partnership updates and resume support, Dual Enrollment opportunities for students.
+Throughout the school year, teachers and staff discussed and supported LCAP goals and actions.
+Teachers and staff provided consultation opportunities and feedback on the new three-year LCAP.
+The actions below were agreed upon by the teachers and staff to continue with adjustments to their implementation: The actions below were agreed upon by the teachers and staff to continue with adjustments to their implementation: • Action 1.1: English Learners support staff, interventions, and materials. • Action 1.2: All academic interventions and program materials. • Action 1.3: Tutoring and supports for students. • Action 1.4: Counseling students towards graduation and materials. • Action 1.5: Student activities that increase learning efforts. • Action 1.7: Title 1 - Intervention programs and personnel to support students. • Action 1.8: Professional Development for English Learners. • Action 2.1: Career and college-readiness for English Learners, low income, and foster youth students. • Action 2.2: Professional development addressing English Learners, low income and foster youth students. • Action 2.4: Support for Standards-based Curriculum and Instruction. • Action 4.2: Translation and Outreach Services Principals / Administrators 8/28/23 - Leadership Team Meeting = Reviewed LCAP goals and actions; shared out the LCAP infographic for educational partners.
+10/9/23 - Leadership Team Meeting = Reviewed credit completion